 STEP 1: PROOF OF CONCEPT (POC)

-The proof of concept should demonstrate how your project solves the intended business problem.
+The proof of concept should identify your use case and demonstrate demonstrate how your project solves it.
 The gate for the end of this step should be when the stakeholders agree that it is worth moving forward.
 This will ensure that you have the support to work through problems in the next few stages.

 STEP 2: PILOT DEPLOYMENT